grum-tez/archetype-docs/docs/installation.md

 By default, Completium-CLI uses the [JS version](https://www.npmjs.com/package/@completium/archetype) of Archetype compiler.

 :::caution
 The JS version of Archetype compiler fails when the contract reaches a certain size.
-It is recommended to use the docker image or the binary version of the compiler.
+It is recommended to use the docker container or the binary version of the compiler.
 :::

 Switch back to JS compiler from other compiler modes (docker, binary) with: